 This is commonly called a teaser rate or an introductory rate, and the difference between what you get going in and what it changes to can be drastic, with your interest payments sometimes being cut nearly in half.

-Many banks won’t be completely forthright about how much you’ll be charged for certain services.
-We read the fine print to ensure you get the best and most consistent rates for your savings account.
+Many banks won’t be completely forthright about how much you’ll be charged for certain services so it’s important to read the fine print to ensure you get the best and most consistent rates for your savings account.

 Note: Not all banks will use teaser rates.